Ladder Leagues

 Individual vs team mode

-Whether you rate each player or each fixed partnership — the one setup decision that shapes the whole league.
+Rate each player individually or each fixed partnership as a unit — a setup decision that shapes the entire league.

-When you create a ladder you choose its entity mode: are you tracking individual players or fixed teams?
-This is the decision to get right up front, because it changes what carries a rating and how movement works.
+When you create a ladder, choose its entity mode: track individual players or fixed teams.
+The choice changes what carries a rating and how movement works — get it right before your first cycle.

 Individual mode